Embodied resilience

 • What to do about staff turnover and how you can better support people to stay?

-Know that you are not alone with these questions.
-Many teams, groups and organisations working are operating in an incredibly difficult environment marked by increasing pressure and scarcity.
-Burnout, exhaustion and internal tensions are not a sign of failure, but a symptom of our times.
+I have seen many groups and organisations struggle with burnout, exhaustion and internal tensions in the context of increasing pressure and scarcity.
+These are not a sign of failure, but a symptom of our times.

 I’d love to support you and your team to sustain yourselves and your work in the long term.